Home

 Besides being your best friend on a dive trip, your dive computer is probably expensive too.
 This should always go on in your carry-on.
 This is one thing you don't want thrown around.

-Our scuba diving computer has a plastic covering around it.
+Our computer has a plastic covering around it.
 We usually just put it in a thick sock to cushion it and prevent scratches.
 I know, very high tech.
 But very economical and it works fine.

 Scuba Diving Mask